Methodology & sources.

 Where to verify: after connecting Search Console, the panel renders on /projects/{id}/search with example URLs and a "Validate fix" button that re-inspects on demand.
 Implementation lives in backend/app/services/gsc_service.py (run_index_refresh, _bucket_from_inspection) and the read endpoint is GET /api/v1/projects/{id}/search/index-coverage.
 The same FAIL-bucket rows are exposed to coding agents via GET /api/v1/projects/{id}/agent/recommendations under rule_id=gsc_index_*.

-"30-day no-card trial · cancel anytime · keep everything we generated"
+How does the "30-day no-card trial · cancel anytime · keep everything we generated" claim work?

 Trial mechanics: sign-up is via magic link with no payment information collected.
 After 30 days, the account remains active in read-only mode unless you select a paid plan.
 All generated posts, images, monitor history, and competitor data remain in your account.